-After graduating John Jay High School, Andre went the junior college route.
-He attended a community college, but dropped out to work and tend to his sick mother.
-A year later, he enrolled and played at Globe Institute of Technology, a two year junior college program in Manhattan, where his coach was Kenney Wilcox.
+After graduating from John Jay High School, Andre went the junior college route.
+He attended a community college but dropped out to work and tend to his sick mother.
+A year later, he enrolled and played at Globe Institute of Technology, a two-year junior college program in Manhattan, where his coach was Kenney Wilcox.
 Andre became a prospect during his time at Globe Institute.
 He was an undersized small forward as an offensive player and could defend both wing positions.
-He had physical style and he never took a play off defensively.
-Not many players go the junior college route especially in New York, but when asked about his experience at Globe, Andre responded, “It was close to home and a Division 1 junior college.
-We played against big time schools like Tallahassee Community College, where Marcus Hatten played before we became teammates.
+He had physical style, and he never took a play off defensively.
+Not many players go the junior college route, especially in New York, but when asked about his experience at Globe, Andre responded, “It was close to home and a Division 1 junior college.
+We played against big-time schools like Tallahassee Community College, where Marcus Hatten played before we became teammates.
 It was good to be in New York and play powerhouse junior college teams.”

 After one season at Globe Institute, Andre had offers to play Division 1 basketball from East Carolina, Iowa St., Fairfield, and St. Francis in Brooklyn, a local school.
-Andre was close to attending East Carolina and had a scholarship offer, but chose to walk-on at St. John’s University in Queens, New York.
+Andre was close to attending East Carolina and had a scholarship offer but chose to walk-on at St. John’s University in Queens, New York.
 He would’ve been a star in leagues like the NEC or America East because he would have been a scorer at those levels, but his decision was driven primarily by his family situation.
-Andre’s mother who suffered from diabetes, lost her leg due to complications and Andre stayed home to care for her.
-The competitor in him also wanted to try and play at St. John’s because of the competition and it was the highest stage possible.
+Andre’s mother, who had diabetes, lost her leg due to complications, and Andre stayed home to care for her.
+The competitor in him also wanted to try and play at St. John’s because of the competition, and it was the highest stage possible.

 Staying home for college meant that Andre needed to wake up at 5:30 every morning to get to practice by 7:30.
-He took the subway and transferred to a bus, but still managed to be at practice everyday.
+He took the subway and transferred to a bus but still managed to be at practice every day.
 Andre was a walk-on at St. John’s, but coach Mike Jarvis gave him an opportunity to be on the team and work for everything.
-Andre worked hard in practice because he knew he had talent and even as a walk-on expected to play because he knew there was an opportunity.
-He had a physical style of defense which is attributed to the way he grew up.
+Andre worked hard in practice because he knew he had talent and, even as a walk-on, expected to play because he knew there was an opportunity.
+He had a physical style of defense, which is attributed to the way he grew up.
 “Playing hard is a skill now.
-The way I grew up was always playing hard and physical style of basketball.
-You see today that players aren’t like that because it is an offensive game, but when we grew up it was a physical game.”
+The way I grew up was always playing a hard and physical style of basketball.
+You see today that players aren’t like that because it is an offensive game, but when we grew up, it was a physical game.”

 After college, Andre played some minor league basketball with the Brooklyn Kings.
 He played for a short period of time before he joined the real world.